shakna-israel/jcontract/README.md

 If contract.collapse returns anything other than nil, then the called function will immediately return that value.

-The boolean represents success or failure of the contract, and comes with an accompanying human-readable message.
+The boolean represents success or failure of the contract.

+The message is a string designed to be human readable - the exact construction of the string is not guaranteed and can be changed arbitrarily between versions.

 The test suite makes use of overriding so that we can test the contract library, it may be a good place to look if you need an example.